circle-hit/circle-hit.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a third-year Ph.D student of [THU CoAI group](http://coai.cs.tsinghua.edu.cn/), advised by [Prof. Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml/).
+I am a third-year Ph.D candidate of [THU CoAI group](http://coai.cs.tsinghua.edu.cn/), advised by [Prof. Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml/).
 Prior to my Ph.D career, I received my B.Sc degree from Dept. of Physics, Tsinghua University.

 I have a broad research interest in **open-domain dialogue system and text generation**.
 I have been working to build knowledgeable, empathetic, and well-behaved systems.
 I am also particularly interested in data-efficient approaches and life-long learning methods toward this goal.